sookinoby/sentiment-analysis2/README.md

 Here is the t-nse visualization of the first 500 words glove 1wembedding:
 ![Alt text](images/embedding2.png?raw=true "t-nse visualization")

-As you can see, the embedding has grouped similar words(worse, worst, bad, terrible) together.
+As you can see, the embedding has grouped similar words (worse, worst, bad, terrible) together.
 Let us use this embedding to create a neural network to classify sentences.
 Adding the pre-trained weights to the neural network can be little tricky.
 Below is the code

 ```
-#creates a model with convolution and pretrained word embedding.
+#creates a model with convolution and pre-trained word embedding.
 weight_matrix = mx.nd.array(embedding_matrix)
 input_x_3= mx.sym.Variable('data')
 the_emb_3 = mx.sym.Variable('weights') #the weight variable which will hold the pre trained embedding matrix